magisterquis/curlrevshell/doc/flags.md

 can be printed with `-print-default-template`.
 The file is re-read every time it's needed, so no need to restart curlrevshell if you change it.
-If the file doesn't exist, the built-in default template will still be used.

 Handy for giving curl options or using something totally different on target.